rjaneUCF/MultiHazard/README.md

 water level curve for simulated peak rainfall and peak sea level events, as outlined in (Report).

+## Learn More

+For detailed tutorials and examples, see the package [vignette](https://github.com/rjaneUCF/MultiHazard/tree/master/vignettes)

 ## Citation

 If you use this package, please cite: